Hawaiian crow: Voice

 The Hawaiian crow has a call described variously as a two-toned caw and as a screech with lower tones added, similar to a cat's meow.
 In flight, this species has been known to produce a wide variety of calls including a repeated kerruk, kerruk sound and a loud kraa-a-a-ik sound.
 It also makes a ca-wk sound, has a complex, burbling song, and makes a variety of other sounds as well.
+The ʻalalā has at least 24 calls in its repertoire, including alarm calls, contact calls, and calls signifying submission or courtship.

 This is a medley of the different calls the Hawaiian Crow makes.

 Breeding and reproduction

 Female crows are considered sexually mature at about 2 or 3 years of age and males at 4 years.
 The Hawaiian crow's breeding season lasts from March to July; it builds a nest in March or April, lays eggs in mid-to-late April, and the eggs hatch in mid-May.
-Both sexes construct nests with branches from the native ohi’a tree strengthened with grasses.
+Both sexes construct nests with branches from the native ohi'a tree strengthened with grasses.
 The crow typically lays one to five eggs (that are greenish-blue in color) per season, although at most only two will survive past the fledgling phase.
 Only the females incubate the 2–5 eggs for 19–22 days and brood the young, of which only 1–2 fledge about 40 days after hatching.
 If the first clutch is lost, the pair will re-lay, which serves to be helpful in captive breeding efforts.
 Juveniles rely on their parents for 8 months and will stay with the family group until the next breeding season.

 Environmental role

 The ʻalalā was one of the largest native bird populations in Hawaii.
 Its disappearance in the wild has had cascading effects on the environment, especially with the seed dispersal of the native plants.
-Many of these plants rely on the ʻalalā not only for seed dispersal, but also for seed germination as seeds are passed through the crow's digestive system.
+Many of these plants rely on the ʻalalā not only for seed dispersal but also for seed germination as seeds are passed through the crow's digestive system.
 Without seed dispersal, the plants have no means of growing another generation.
 The ʻalalā plays a key role in the maintenance of many indigenous plant species, which now could become a rarity in Hawaii's ecosystems, specifically the dry forests, without their main seed disperser.
 The Hawaiian crow has become known as an indicator species; the disappearance of the ʻalalā indicates serious environmental problems.